Bath Cabinet Makers: Post 1945

 Its name and the goodwill lasted for more than a century; in 1959 the firm was taken over by Yatton Furniture.
 Plagiarism had been a continual battle.
 From the outset Bath Cabinet Makers's prolific output and range of styles led to pirating by other companies.
 This has led to much of their work being attributed to other firms.
 Current research into Wylie & Lochhead and Bath Cabinet Makers reveals that prestigious museums throughout the country have believed that Bath Cabinet Makers furniture was made by the Scottish cabinet-making firm.

 A new factory was built adjacent to the Lower Bristol Road factory between August 1966 and July 1967, on the other side of Fielding's Road.
 The factory was to a novel single floor design by Yorke Rosenberg Mardall architects, using a Metro space frame roof structure for the first time in the United Kingdom.
 In 1968 the building received the Financial Times Industrial Architecture Award and in 1969 a Civic Trust Awards commendation.
 In the 1970s this factory became a Herman Miller furniture factory.
-It was grade II listed in 2007, and has since become retail units including a Lidl supermarket.
+It was grade II listed in 2007, and renovated to become a series of retail units including a Lidl supermarket.

 The company became part of the Christie-Tyler furniture group and in 1986 was bought out by Ken Fullalove, one of their directors.